 Operators deal with high task volumes across multiple workstreams.
 The challenge is not getting through everything โ it is making sure the work that actually matters does not get buried under what is just loud.
 This article covers how to use Aftertone for that specifically.

-If you are on the Intelligence plan, Auto Task Capture is the most valuable feature for your role.
+Smart Capture is the most valuable feature for this role.
 At the start of each day, paste the most important emails and messages you received overnight into the capture panel.
 Aftertone extracts the tasks, assigns projects, and adds them to your inbox in a fraction of the time it would take to do manually.
 You go from raw input to a structured task list in two to three minutes.

-Use Kanban for the project picture, daily view for the day
+Use the Planning view for the project picture, Calendar view for the day

-Open the Kanban view at the start of each week to see where every project stands.
+Open the Planning view at the start of each week to see where every project stands.
 Then schedule your days in the Calendar view.
-Kanban for the picture, Calendar view for execution.
+Planning view for the picture, Calendar view for execution.

 Block decision time, not just task time